Thomas Schemitsch

-Thomas Schemitsch (born 26 October 1996) is a Canadian professional ice hockey defenceman who plays for the Malmö Redhawks in the Swedish Hockey League (SHL).
+Thomas Schemitsch (born 26 October 1996) is a Canadian professional ice hockey defenceman who is currently playing with Augsburger Panther in the Deutsche Eishockey Liga (DEL).
 He was drafted 88th overall by the Florida Panthers in the third round of the 2015 NHL Entry Draft and previously played for the Springfield Thunderbirds and Cleveland Monsters in the American Hockey League (AHL).

 Playing career

 Junior

 After playing junior hockey in the Greater Toronto Hockey League (GTHL) and the Ontario Junior Hockey League (OJHL), Schemitsch was drafted 91st overall in the fifth round of the 2012 OHL Priority Selection.
 The Owen Sound Attack of the Ontario Hockey League (OHL) signed him on 1 August 2013.

 In his OHL debut on 20 September 2013, Schemitsch made his first OHL assist in a 5–3 win against the Mississauga Steelheads.
 On 5 October 2013, he made his first OHL goal in a 4–2 win against the Kitchener Rangers.
 Overall, he played 63 games with six goals and 11 assists in his rookie OHL season.
 He improved his numbers in his sophomore season, playing 68 seasons with 14 goals and 35 assists.
 Prior to his final OHL season, Schemitsch was named as an alternate captain of the Owen Sound Attack, playing 51 games with nine goals and 22 assists.